Advanced Chemistry Calculators

 Yes, if the density of the solution is significantly less than $1\text{ g/mL}$, but for most aqueous solutions, molality is slightly higher.

-The mole fraction of a pure substance is always $1$ because there are no other components.
+The mole fraction of a pure substance is always $1$ because there are no other components to dilute the ratio.

 Yes.
-Adding solvent increases the total moles ($n_A + n_B$), which decreases the mole fraction of the solute.
+Adding solvent increases the total moles ($n_A + n_B$), which decreases the mole fraction of the solute ($\chi_A$).

-Mole fraction is a dimensionless quantity (it has no units) because it is a ratio of similar units.
+Mole fraction is a dimensionless quantity (it has no units) because it is a ratio of similar units that cancel out.

-Molality is useful for all concentrations, but it is especially important in high-precision thermodynamic calculations where volume changes are significant.
+Yes, it is especially important in high-precision thermodynamic calculations where volume changes due to concentration would make Molarity inaccurate.